-First, allow me to say that in my corporate days I did create, organise and manage quite a few stands on international fairs and trade shows.
-On the other side of stand, as an Exhibitor, so I pretty much know what I am talking about.
+First, allow me to say that in my corporate days I did create, organize and manage quite a few stands on international fairs and trade shows.
+On the other side of the stand, as an Exhibitor, so I pretty much know what I am talking about.

 I met truly amazing, wonderful and helpful people who treated my Press accreditation with respect and did a great job in representing brands.
 Thank you!

-On the other hand, a few brand representatives’ behavior can only be described as simply rude, uninterested, arrogant and haughty.
+On the other hand, a few brand representatives’ behaviors can only be described as simply rude, uninterested, arrogant and haughty.

 As a coach, I see possibilities for your improvement, guys.
 Do prepare yourself for fairs and trade shows.Train/coach your brand representatives or hosts/hostesses.
 It pays back.
 Yes, things get busy, yes, it is tiresome to take care of a stand all day long, day in, day out and talk to hundreds of people asking thousand of questions, but – hey!
 This is brand building at it’s most direct form.
 Besides being press people, we are – customers as well, right?

 First impressions are made in 7 seconds and last for a very, very long time.
 Do mind that bloggers and press people exchange their impressions and that a repeated faux pas might really affect your brand reputation.
-You boast about your brand’s core values?
+Do you boast about your brand’s core values?
 Live them.
 It’s called authenticity.

 Esxence makes this world a better place.